 [A filial method of forgiveness], albeit hard and laborious [is] the remission of sins through penance, when the sinner . . . does not shrink from declaring his sin to a priest of the Lord and from seeking medicine, after the manner of him who say, "I said, to the Lord, I will accuse myself of my iniquity" (Homilies in Leviticus 2:4 [A.D.
 248]).

 Are we saying that only those confessing to a priest can be forgiven?
 Certainly not.
-The Sacrament of Reconciliation is the normal means of obtaining forgiveness for our sins.
+The Sacrament of Reconciliation is the normal means of obtaining forgiveness.
 However, it is not the only means.
 If someone were to die suddenly without confessing to a priest, all would not necessarily be lost.
-If the person died truly sorry for his or her sins and desired God's forgiveness, forgiveness would be granted.
-Also if a person was unaware of the need for confession and died repentant he too would be forgiven.
+If the person died truly sorry for his or her sins, forgiveness would be granted.
 So why bother with confessing at all?
 Well for one because Jesus says so.
-But also because the Sacrament of Reconciliation, like any other sacrament, is an occasion of grace.
+But also, because the Sacrament of Reconciliation, like any other sacrament, is an occasion of grace.

 Others have said: "Why should I confess to a priest?
 He is just a man.
 Only God can forgive sin!"
 It’s true, only God can forgive sin.
 But the Word of God tells us that Jesus, who is God, has decided to share His ministry of forgiveness with His apostles, and by derivation, their successors.

 Human beings seem to have a natural need to confess even if at times we are hesitant to do so.
-It is not unusual for people to seek out friends or family when something is bothering us.
+It is not unusual for people to seek out friends or family when something is bothering them.
 "Getting it off our chest," as the saying goes, is often very therapeutic.
 Confession offers us this and much more.
 A good confessor is not only a good listener but an experienced counselor who can help us to properly address the problem areas in our lives.
-And as a bonus, he also has the power to forgive.

 Going to confession shouldn’t be restricted to times when we are guilty of serious (mortal) sin.
-If we go regularly we can receive graces that prevent us from committing serious sins in the first place.
+If we go regularly we can receive graces that prevent us from committing serious sins.
 That’s what grace does.
 If we are willing, God’s grace can empower us to be exactly who He wants us to be.
-As we are told in the book of Hebrews: "Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need" (4:16).
+"Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need" (Hebrews 4:16).